dixit-rikhari/Brain-Tumour-Classifier/README.md

-# 🧠 Brain Tumor Classification using Deep Learning
+# 🧠 Brain Tumor Classification using Custom - CNN

 This project focuses on classifying brain MRI images as **tumorous** or **healthy** using a deep learning pipeline built with **PyTorch**.
 It includes data preprocessing, augmentation, training a CNN model, and performance evaluation.